 - Milan: Women’s Fashion Week is a huge event held in mid to late September.
 The city is usually full of models and fashion designers.

 - Monte Sant’Angelo: The Feast Day of Saint Michael, or San Michele, is celebrated September 29 in many places but the biggest is in Monte Sant’Angelo, on Puglia’s Gargano Promontory, where the devotion to the archangel Michael began in the 5th – 6th centuries.

 Temperatures start cooling down in September.
 You may still be able to swim in the sea, especially in the south, but private beach establishments will mostly be closed.
 See typical weather in Italy to check the places you’re going.

 Popular tourist sites and museums should be booked in advance so you don’t waste time standing in long ticket lines.

 Italian Museum Tickets You Should Buy Before You Go

 Train tickets: Tickets for the fast trains (frecce) in Italy usually cost less if bought in advance.
-Book Italian train tickets on Rail Europe in US dollars.
+Buy high-speed train tickets between Rome and other cities from Select Italy in US dollars, euro, or GBP.

 This post may contain affiliate links to sites I believe are of benefit to travelers.
 There is no cost to you but the small amount of revenue helps defer the cost of bringing you this free information.